Tallinn is definitely one of my favourite cities in Europe.

 Surrounding Toompea Hill, the lower town is a maze of winding medieval streets, colourful buildings, towers, marketplaces, squares, and churches, all protected by the city’s towering walls.

-Town Hall Square (also known as Old Town Square / Raekoja Plats) is the beating heart of the lower half of Tallinn Old Town, Estonia.
+Town Hall Square (also known as Old Town Square / Raekoja Plats) is the beating heart of the lower half of Tallinn’s Old Town.

 A central marketplace and meeting point for centuries, this lively square is surrounded by colourful old buildings.
 Here you’ll find many cafes and restaurants, shops and the odd street performer.